 The American Cancer Society formed a Colorectal Cancer Roundtable with twenty-three separate organizations that funded the campaign, which was distributed to the media.
-Each of the Roundtable members was mentioned in the PSA packaging and on a special website created for the campaign.
+Each of the Roundtable members was shown in the PSA packaging and on a special website created for the campaign.

 The Auto Alliance represents car manufacturers which want to educate the public about their support for safe driving issues.
 Some of their contributions to the campaign included:

-- Developing a co-branded website where people could report incidents of texting and driving that appeared on a map that was constantly being updated in real time/.
+- Developing a co-branded website where people could report incidents of texting and driving that appeared on a map that was constantly being updated in real time.

 - Sharing content with the Auto Alliance website on the campaign at: www.decidetodrive.org.

 - Complete outdoor poster coverage of the Washington, D.C.
 Metro area which were tagged by both AAOS and the Auto Alliance.
 Coverage included:

-- At Regan/National we had posters throughout the baggage pick-up area, TV PSAs on the video monitors located there, and a print ad in the Washington Flyer magazine distributed at the airport
+- At Regan/National we had posters throughout the baggage pick-up area, TV PSAs on the video monitors located there, and a print ad in the Washington Flyer magazine distributed at the airport.

-- Outdoor posters throughout the Washington Metro Area Transit Authority, which included interior/exterior bus posters, dioramas on subway platforms and walls
+- Outdoor posters throughout the Washington Metro Area Transit Authority, which included interior/exterior bus posters, dioramas on subway platforms and walls.

-- Posters surrounding the National Press Building, which is two blocks from the White House, and in all the major shopping malls in the Washington Metro Area
+- Posters surrounding the National Press Building, which is two blocks from the White House, and in all the major shopping malls in the Washington Metro Area.

 - Posters in all the major shopping centers in the Washington, Virginia and Maryland metro areas.